This seems like a no-brainer, right?

 Passing your mucus plug.

 Ah yes, the mucus plug.
-Once again medical professions have outdone themselves with the most disgusting terminology they could come up with.
+Once again medical professionals have outdone themselves with the most disgusting terminology they could come up with.

 Essentially you’ve lost the seal that kept your cervix closed for the past nine months.
 It may come out as a lump or as increased discharge over a few days.
 The mucus may be tinted with red or brown, which is referred to as “bloody show”.
 Yep, bloody show.